dvanblerkom/ece4203_lab1/README.md

 1. Show the output of running `ssh -T git@github.com` on the lab machines.
 2. What is your instructional account's disk quota (to the nearest GB)?
 Do files in your temporary directory count against your quota?
 3. What text editor are you using?
-4. Which instructional machine(s) should you use while completing the labs and the project?

 #### Question 2: Common terminal tasks